-Why is conformity important, product safety and liability are the most pertinent reasons for having good clear product conformity through standards legislation, development and implementation of safety standards contributes to the reduction of accident rates, and raises awareness of safety features and good practice throughout the manufacture of bathrooms.
+Why is conformity important?
+Product safety and liability are the most pertinent reasons for having good clear product conformity through standards legislation, development and implementation of safety standards contributes to the reduction of accident rates, and raises awareness of safety features and good practice throughout the manufacture of bathrooms.

 Because standards reflect the current state of technology, they can help businesses reduce their liability risk.
 Standards are of great use to government in drawing up legislation, and are often referenced in legal cases.

 Schedule 2 Paragraph 2 (1) of the Water Supply (Water Fittings) Regulations 1999, Scottish Water Byelaws 2004 & the Water Supply (Water Fittings) Regulations (Northern Ireland) 2009.
 Controls materials used in supply of water to prevent contamination of supply of water.
 This states that materials used in products must not contaminate the supply and it is important that the materials used are compliant.
 Non metallic materials must satisfy the requirements of BS 6920:2000 Parts 1 and 2, together with Part 3 for hot water usage.
 “Suitability of non-metallic products for use in contact with water intended for human consumption with regard to their effect on the quality of water.

 Metallic materials must be made to be complaint under the Drinking Water Directive and sets the parameters allowable for contamination of materials used in water fittings, it is the manufacturers responsibility to ensure that materials are compliant to these requirements.

 However, there are still many non-compliant products out there and there are huge consequences for the seller of the non-compliant product.
-Large fines and imprisonment can be the ultimate result for knowingly selling non-conforming products, so it is strongly urged that all retailers and merchants ask the right questions around CE marking to all their suppliers.
+Large fines and imprisonment can be the ultimate result for knowingly selling non-conforming products, so it is strongly urged that all retailers and merchants ask the right questions around UKCA marking to all their suppliers.

-Trading standards are the enforcement body for England, Wales and Scotland.
-The Environmental Health Authority covers Northern Ireland.
-They have been tasked with appropriate Market surveillance.
-The ultimate enforcement authority across the UK is the Secretary of State.
-Any non-compliance will be transmitted across Europe.
+They operate under guidance of the Office for Product Safety and Standards (OPSS) enforcement staff are authorised with investigatory powers covering the UK and will investigate allegations of non-compliance.
+They work closely with local authorities to support their work and to share intelligence.
 Failure to comply with any aspect of the Construction Products Regulation can lead to; enforcement of appropriate corrective actions to manufacturer or supplier, recall or withdrawal of product from the market, Pan European communication of the above and fines start from £5,000 per incident or up to 3 months imprisonment.
 Fines apply to the final reseller or manufacturer as appropriate in each case.